sadken/ArduiTape/README.md

 The headphone amp used was taken from an old CD drive (the kind that had a volume control and headphone socket on it).
 The one i used had an LM4808 chip on it, and was quite easy to find solder points for the relevant pins.
-Although any 5v headphone could be used in its place.
+Although any 5v headphone amplifier could be used in its place.